 Term life insurance is a simple, insurance-only option that works for a limited amount of time.
-It’s low-cost coverage that can provide a sizeable payout for your family.
+It’s low-cost coverage that can provide a sizable payout for your family.

 Meanwhile, like other permanent life insurance, whole life policies last your entire lifetime.
 These plans have pricier premiums, but they squirrel away savings that can help grow the benefit for those you leave behind.